prabhjotsbhatia/xray-builder/trunk/README.txt

 Requirements:
 -mobi2mobi (https://dev.mobileread.com/dist/tompe/mobiperl/)
+ As of version 1.13, mobi2mobi requirement has been removed.
+Still in testing.
 -mobi_unpack (http://www.mobileread.com/forums/attachment.php?attachmentid=84428&d=1332545649)
+ A version of mobi_unpack, compiled with py2exe (http://www.py2exe.org/) has been included.
 -HtmlAgilityPack (http://htmlagilitypack.codeplex.com/)
  I have included the .dll along with the source and binaries.
 As far as I can tell, this is  allowed.
 If not, let me know!

 Program usage:
-xraybuilder [-m path] [-o path] [--offset N] [-p] [-r] [-s shelfariURL] [--spoilers] [-u path] mobiPath
+xraybuilder [-o path] [--offset N] [-p] [-r] [-s shelfariURL] [--spoilers] [-u path] mobiPath -o path (--outdir)	Path defines the output directory

--m path (--mobi2mobi)	Path must point to mobi2mobi.exe
-			If not specified, searches in the current directory -o path (--outdir)	Path defines the output directory If not specified, uses ./out
+			If not specified, uses ./out
---offset NSpecifies an offset to be applied to every book location.
+--offset N		Specifies an offset to be applied to every book location.
 			N must be a number (usually negative)
 			See more info below
 -p path (--python)	Path must point to python.exe
 			If not specified, uses the command "python", which requires the Python directory to be defined in the PATH environment variable.